ExtendScript/organisation-rules/CONTRIBUTING.md

 ## Versioning

-Use use semantic versioning (semver) as described by [npm](https://docs.npmjs.com/getting-started/semantic-versioning)
+Use use semantic versioning (semver) as described by [npm](https://docs.npmjs.com/getting-started/semantic-versioning).

+In summary, the **first release** is always v1.0.0 and the next update depends on what has changed:

+  * **Patch Release** (1.0.1) For bug fixes and other minor changes increment the third digit
+  * **Minor Release** (1.1.0) For new features that don't break existing features increment the middle digit
+  * **Major Release** (2.0.0) For new features that break backward compatibility increment the first digit

 Thanks!